 Hi, this is Gene Hammett I’m the host of leaders in the trenches.
 My question for you today is how do you create team alignment?
 What is team alignment?
-Well, we’re going to talk about what it is and this interview today is really fantastic and a alignment’s term alignment is where people are really going the same direction together.
-They really are connected to each other on not only what you’re doing, but you know the the kind of metrics that you’re going to do measure to get there, but they’re also going together.
+Well, we’re going to talk about what it is and this interview today is really fantastic and an alignment term alignment is where people are really going in the same direction together.
+They really are connected to each other on not only what you’re doing, but you know the kind of metrics that you’re going to do measure to get there, but they’re also going together.
 It really is going to be a fantastic conversation day.
-We had the CEO of workboard, it’s Diedre Paknad and hopefully I got the name right, but she really is an impressive woman around out there in many aspects, but just a depth of knowledge.
+We had the CEO of workboard, it’s Diedre Paknad and hopefully, I got the name right, but she really is an impressive woman around out there in many aspects, but just a depth of knowledge.

 Gene Hammett: [00:49]

-She knows around how to get teams to perform at a higher level.
+She knows how to get teams to perform at a higher level.
 The thing I love most about this was she talked about the conversation of teams setting these objectives and key results together.
-Normally it’s done individually, but when the teams come together, it really is a great impact in to add more to that, we talked about how do you get them to take more ownership of it, which you know, I love this word ownership.
+Normally it’s done individually, but when the teams come together, it really is a great impact to add more to that, we talked about how do you get them to take more ownership of it, which you know, I love this word ownership.
 So here’s the interview with Deidre.